Elizabeth Ackroyd

-Dame (Dorothy) Elizabeth Ackroyd DBE (13 August 1910 – 28 June 1987) was a British civil servant and first director of the Consumer Council, which ran from 1963 to 1971.
+Dame Dorothy Elizabeth 'Betty' Ackroyd DBE (13 August 1910 – 28 June 1987) was a British civil servant and first director of the Consumer Council, which ran from 1963 to 1971.

 She worked for a number of associations, councils and boards after her retirement, including as president and chairperson of the Patients Association.

 Early life

 Ackroyd was born on 13 August 1910 at Hydrastin House, Wilpshire, Lancashire.
 Her father was Major Charles Harris Ackroyd, an Army officer, and her mother was Dorothy Margaret Baynes.
 She was educated privately by a governess alongside her sister, Beryl.

 She matriculated at St Hugh's College, Oxford, in 1930 but suffered from ill health and so did not graduate until 1934.
 She received a second class degree in philosophy, politics and economics.
 Ackroyd then wrote a thesis titled The Economic Policy of Trades Unions in Britain in the post-war period as illustrated by the proceedings of the Trades Union Congress under the supervision of G. D. H. Cole and received a BLitt degree in 1936.
 She worked briefly as a research assistant for Barnett House.